-Agent performance can receive a boost with data analytics and dashboards
+Agent performance can receive a boost with data analytics and dashboards a.
+Dashboards with real-time data feeds can improve efficiency

 More providers have begun to invest in integrating real-time business intelligence dashboards with their platforms to monitor agent performance, and these are increasing efficiency and improving customer service.
 These platforms have data visualisation capabilities with system flags that send prompts to agent supervisors or field staff to take action whenever an agent breaches a parameter, such as low float levels (as defined by the providers).
 Performance indicators can include data analysis based on: